Or3stis/apparatus/docs/roadmap.md

 - [✓] toggle button for light/dark theme
 - [✓] window for settings
 - [ ] interactive metamodel window
+- [ ] covert application to typescript and bundle with webpack

 ## beta release